AdobeDocs/experience-manager-65.en/help/forms/using/create-document-fragments.md

     1. Select **is less than** as the operator.
     1. Select **Number** and enter the value as **60**.

-   Based on this condition, Value Added Services Charges row is displayed only if the value for the Call Charges field is less than 60.
+   Based on this condition, the Value Added Services Charges row is displayed only if the value for the Call Charges field is less than 60.

    ![create_rules_caption](assets/create_rules_caption.gif)

-1. Click **Save** to create the Summary of charges text document fragment.
+1. Click **Save** to create the Summary of charges text Document Fragment.